implse/Data_Structure_Python/README.md

 ### Graph representation

-There are two common way to represent Graph:
+There are two common way to represent graph:
   - Adjacency Matrix
   - Adjacency List